 - changing medication – if this is the cause, your doctor may lower the dose or prescribe a different medication

-- increasing calcium in the diet – calcium is essential for bone health.
-Dietary sources of calcium include dairy products (such as milk, cheese and yoghurt), leafy green vegetables, tofu, nuts, legumes, and calcium-fortified foods (for example, soy milk).
+- increasing calcium in the diet – including dairy products (such as milk, cheese and yoghurt) and other sources of calcium (such as leafy green vegetables, tofu, nuts, legumes) and calcium-fortified foods (for example, soy milk).
 Talk with your doctor or a dietitian if you need some advice on ways to increase calcium in your child’s diet

-- getting adequate vitamin D – vitamin D helps increase the absorption of calcium, and strengthens our bones.
-We get most of our vitamin D from exposure to the sun, so it’s important your child’s skin (hands, face, arms) is exposed to the sun every day.
-The exact amount of time needed will depend on your child’s skin colour, the time of year and where you live in Australia.
+- adequate vitamin D – we obtain most of our vitamin D from the sun, so it’s important your child’s skin (hands, face, arms) is exposed to the sun for five to ten minutes every day in the warmer months (avoiding the hottest period of the day), and about 30 minutes in the cooler months.
+The exact amount of time needed will depend on your child’s skin colour and where you live in Australia.
+For most people, it‘s unlikely that adequate quantities of vitamin D will be obtained through diet alone.
 If you’re not sure if your child is getting enough vitamin D, talk with your doctor

 - protecting your child against fractures – for example, by avoiding contact sports

 - avoiding caffeine (for example, coffee, tea and some soft drinks)

 - medication – may be needed to help manage symptoms (such as pain after a fracture), or in severe juvenile osteoporosis to encourage bone strength.
 Discuss medication options with your doctor.